DatingNav

 Match.com vs eHarmony 2026: Which Is Better for Serious Dating?
 (Real Data)

 Both are paid-only platforms built for people who mean it.
-We tested Match.com and eHarmony for 30 days in three cities.
-Here's the data on browse-and-filter vs algorithmic matching — and which one fits your style.
+We compared Match.com and eHarmony across pricing, features, user sentiment, and safety — drawing on official sources, App Store data, and community feedback.
+Here's the breakdown on browse-and-filter vs algorithmic matching — and which one fits your style.

 Match.com and eHarmony are the two names people still Google when they're tired of swipe apps and want something that feels like "real" dating.
 Neither is free to message on — and that's intentional.
 Paywalls filter out tourists.